 How long is the Great River Road?

-Along this scenic route, it passes through several states including Minnesota, Wisconsin, Iowa, Illinois, Missouri, Tennessee, Arkansas, and Mississippi before ending in Louisiana.
+This scenic route passes through multiple states, including Minnesota, Wisconsin, Iowa, Illinois, Missouri, Tennessee, Arkansas, and Mississippi, before ending in Louisiana.

-One thing we particularly liked about Minnesota’s Great River Road was that there is no shortage of excellent small towns to stop at along the way.
+One thing we particularly liked about Minnesota’s Great River Road was that there was no shortage of excellent small towns to stop at along the way.

 1. Itasca State Park